Jeremy Farrar

-Sir Jeremy James Farrar (born 1 September 1961) is a British medical researcher who has served as Chief Scientist at the World Health Organization since 2023.
+Sir Jeremy James Farrar (born 1 September 1961) is a British biologist and medical researcher who has served as Chief Scientist at the World Health Organization since 2023.
 He was previously the director of The Wellcome Trust from 2013 to 2023 and a professor of tropical medicine at the University of Oxford.

 Early life and education

 Born in Singapore, Farrar is the youngest of six children in his family.
 His father taught English and his mother was a writer and artist.
 Due to his father's work, he spent his childhood in New Zealand, Cyprus and Libya.

 Farrar was educated at Churcher's College and UCL Medical School, from where he obtained a Bachelor of Science degree in immunology in 1983 and a Bachelor of Medicine, Bachelor of Surgery degree in 1986.
 Farrar completed his Doctor of Philosophy degree at the University of Oxford in 1998 on myasthenia gravis.

 Career and research

 Farrar's research interests are in infectious diseases such as tuberculosis, dengue fever, typhoid fever, malaria, and H5N1 influenza.